Learn all the tips, tricks, and general shout-outs in this section!

 Most of ya’ll probably know at least a few general keyboard shortcuts, but did you know that there’s a handy dandy Shortcuts Menu inside iPoint?
 These can help you zip through your job inside Designer and other parts inside iPoint.

-The top twelve shortcuts are only for when you are working in Designer.
-Of course you can do these actions from the options button, but this might make things go even faster for you as you work to design your proposal.
+The top twelve shortcuts are only for when you are working in the Designer.
+Of course, you can do these actions from the options button, but this might make things go even faster for you as you work to design your proposal.

 The last three shortcuts are font related.
 These will work whenever you are working in an editable text field such as the contract, or memo board.